Bachelors of Health Care Admin in Alaska

 After completing your health care administration degree, you may be able to work in a variety of settings.
 Managers and administrators are often hired by government health agencies, hospitals, public health clinics, and specialty clinics.

 There may be many benefits of starting your healthcare career in Alaska.
-The overall job outlook is extremely positive, with an expected 20 percent increase in jobs by 2022 (O*Net, 2012).
+The overall job outlook is positive, with an expected 8 percent in jobs between 2018 and 2028.
 In addition, salaries in Alaska tend to be higher than the national average.
-The average salary for a health care administrator in Alaska is $103,100 per year (O*Net, 2013).
+The average salary for a health care administrator in Alaska is $122,430.
 There are several networking opportunities available in Alaska, including the Medical Group Management Association of Alaska.

 Get started on the next stage of your career by contacting health care administration programs in Alaska now.
 Once you have information to compare from different schools, you can choose the healthcare administration Bachelor’s program that will best meet your needs.